GluuFederation/flex/admin-ui/docs/auth.md

 ## Debugging tips

 - AppAuth has a verbose log flag.
 At the top of [`app/utils/AppAuthProvider.tsx`](../app/utils/AppAuthProvider.tsx), calling `setFlag('IS_LOG', true)` traces the OAuth flow locally.
 Useful for tracking down redirect mismatches.
 Never ship with this flag enabled.
-- `redux-devtools` shows the full `authReducer` slice, including tokens.
-Useful for diagnosing "wrong token sent" issues.
-If the Config API rejects with `invalid_token`, the most common cause is that `setApiToken` was not yet called (visible in the AuthSaga trace) or that the OIDC `access_token` was sent in place of the Config API token.
-They look similar but are not the same JWT.
+- `redux-devtools` shows the full `authReducer` slice.
+If Config API calls fail with `401`, check `state.authReducer.hasSession`: a `false` value means `createAdminUiSession` never succeeded, so no session cookie exists and the Config API rejects every request.
 - If the user is bounced back to the login screen immediately after sign-in, the cause is almost always the `createAdminUiSession` 403 path.
 The user signed in but does not have the `jansAdminUIRole` claim.
 Check the Jans Auth Server's user record.